Designing Desires Workshop

 The Workshop

-The twenty workshop participants were prominent designers, educators, musicians, journalists, philosophers and students.
-The group members were from twelve different countries and spoke eight different languages.
+The twenty participants in our workshop were prominent designers, educators, musicians, journalists, philosophers and students.
+Our group members were from twelve countries and spoke eight different languages.
 The expectation was that they would learn to experience new ways of working together which would lead them to create new processes and systems for their design work in the future.

 It is axiomatic in modern psychology and brain research that the left hemisphere of the brain is associated with linear thought in time, whereas the right hemisphere is associated with holistic, conceptual realities and a sense of timelessness.
 It became clear to me that the approach of most, if not all, of the participants in the workshop was primarily left-brain, as stated in their personal introductions, where they described their background, present position and intentions for being there.
 They were all extremely creative in their work and had developed right-brain skills as well, but in a secondary, and often unconscious, way.
 They used their deeper skills, but in a random way and unintentioned way.
 My intention was to allow them to discover inner tools with which they would be closer to balancing their inner and outer worlds, their right and left brain processes, and enhance their potential spiritual life through their professions.

 Many designers take a present set of conditions and project them into the future.
-This is a "left-brain" approach linear, logical and rational.
-I decided to present them with a "right-brain" technique using guided imagery which would allow each participant to create and experience their own world of the future, rather than being guided by any intellectual, practical preconceptions or logical projections.
-Images created within us in this way bypass logic and allow connections to future realities that the censoring rational mind would never allow.
-Such symbolic images communicate and express deeper realities which we rarely permit ourselves to think, or even more dangerously, to feel.
-These symbols are alive and can easily find their way into design as a way for enlivening the object.
+This is a "left-brain" approach – linear, logical and rational.
+I decided to introduce them to an experiential "right-brain" technique, using guided imagery, which would allow each participant to create and experience their own world of the future, rather than being guided by any intellectual formulations, practical preconceptions, or logical projections.
+Images created within us in this organic way bypass logic and allow connections to future realities that the censoring rational mind would never allow.
+Such symbolic images communicate and express deeper realities that we rarely permit ourselves to think, or even more dangerously, to feel.
+These symbols are alive and if we find ways to access them, they will become integral to our designs as a way for enlivening the object.

-The participants were guided into a symbolic inner domain, retrieved images that appeared there, and then learned to integrate their experiences through specific experiential techniques.
-Less importance was placed on the "interpretation" of the images than the attempt to accept what came up and allow the resultant qualities to penetrate our being and our work.
-In a sense, we would create our own, individual "future imagery" which would guide us from the present to the future.
-I felt that this approach resonated with the title of the conference, suggested by Aldous Huxleys book "The Doors of Perception."
+The participants were guided into a symbolic inner domain, and asked to retrieve the images that appeared to them there.
+They then learned to integrate their experiences through specific experiential techniques.
+Less importance was placed on the "interpretation" of the images than the attempt to simply "accept" what came up, and allow the resultant qualities to penetrate our being and our work.
+In a sense, we would create our own, individual "future imagery," which would guide us from the present to the future.
+I felt that this approach resonated with the title of the conference, suggested by Aldous Huxley’s book "The Doors of Perception."
 Indeed few of the presentations we saw or were to see from other designers even acknowledged this central motif of the entire conference!

-To encourage the integration and deep relaxation required for an inner journey, I played a tape of breaking ocean waves embedded with a pattern of alpha and theta brain waves, which promoted resonance with and integration between the left and right brain halves.
-I then took the group on a guided meditation for about twenty minutes, utilizing the principles developed by Psychosynthesis.
-Appropriate points in the following meditation were followed by a silence of some moments and in some cases, some minutes.
-The guided imagery is experienced with closed eyes, sitting in a meditation position, feet flat on the floor, with the body relaxed and the breathing regular.
-I asked them to take some moments to get comfortable and to breathe deeply and regularly.
-They concentrated on their breathing.
-And then I began the guided imagery:
+To encourage the integration and deep relaxation required for an inner journey, I played a tape of breaking ocean waves embedded with a pattern of alpha and then theta brain waves, which promoted a resonance with and integration between the left and right brain halves.
+I then took the group on a guided meditation for about twenty minutes, utilizing the principles developed from my experiences with Psychosynthesis.
+At appropriate points in the following meditation, there followed periods of silence of some moments and in some cases, minutes, so that the imagery could be experienced fully and truly felt.
+They experienced the guided imagery with closed eyes, sitting in a meditation position, feet flat on the floor, with the body relaxed, and the breathing regular.
+I asked them to take some moments to get comfortable, and to breathe deeply and regularly.
+Once they concentrated on their breathing, and were still and centered, I began the guided imagery:

 "You are in a summer meadow bathed with sunlight.
 Hear the birds chirping and the bees buzzing.
 Feel the grass on your legs and the heat of the sun on your shoulders.
 Smell the flowers and fresh air.
 Around the edge of the meadow you see a dense forest.
 A path leads to the edge of the meadow.
 Walk along the path and into the forest.
 As you walk through the dark, dense wood, you lose sight of the meadow, and also cannot see far ahead.
 As you wander along the path, time passes: it is now 1995, then the year 2000, then 2020, then 2040.
 Finally you emerge from the wood into a clearing.
-It is now the year 2050.
+It is now the year 2050, so look around and take it in.

 "Go back along the path, through the wood, back through time to the present time, back to the first meadow.
 Stand in the meadow, again feeling the sun on your shoulders and feel the bliss of just being there.
-When you feel comfortable there, and are ready, come back to the room here, back to 1995."
+When you feel comfortable there, and are ready, come back to the room here in Amsterdam, back to 1995."

-Over the next two hours the group first wrote down and then shared their experiences and images of the guided imagery process.
-We talked about a wide range of positive and negative images of their futures that came up.
-What was most striking was that no-one saw technology of any kind in the future!
-What did happen was that the act of sharing their images, feelings and tone of their individual future worlds had the effect of making them feel that they had something in common, possibly their vision of and participation in the future!
+Over the next hours and for the rest of the first day, everyone in the group first wrote down their unique journey and then shared their experiences and images of the guided imagery process.
+I stated the "ground rules" of our process and that of others: we were not to value or criticize what came up, or to analyze it, rather to simply hear it, take it in, and listen to our innermost responses to the stories, visions, and processes of the others.
+This act of "actively listening" was a critical part of the entire work.
+Everyone talked about the wide range of positive and negative images of their futures that came up.
+What was most striking was that no-one saw technology of any kind fifty years into the future!
+What did happen was that the act of sharing their images, feelings and tone of their individual future worlds had the effect of making them feel that they had much in common, creating a deep communion, and just possibly, their vision of and participation in their collective future!
 And this was despite their obviously different personalities, cultures, sensibilities, positions and expectations, as well as the different quallity of their future visions and projections.

 In a typical imagery, one saw an egg-shaped building hovering above the ground, within which was a floating, glowing sphere that seemed to have everything he needed.
-Many saw symbols that carried a kind of deep or profound satisfaction of which they could only dream in their present life.
-What was most remarkable is that many felt that they had gone into the future as individuals, yet returned from the future together.
-Somehow the experience elicited a sense of group identification which was to be amplified throughout the remainder of the days we spent together.
-This unitary sense and the resultant energy of integration was so powerful that we actually gained additional members over the three days, whereas most groups diminished as the days passed.
+Many saw or felt symbols that carried a deep or profound satisfaction of which they could only dream in their present life.
+What was most remarkable is that many felt that they had gone into the future as individuals, yet they returned from the future together.
+Somehow the experience elicited a sense of group identification, which was to be amplified throughout the remainder of the days we spent together.
+This unitary sense and the resultant energy of integration was so powerful that we actually gained additional members over the three following days, whereas most groups diminished and lost members as the days passed.
 It seemed that what we did was infectious and positive.

-Our next task was to process the imagery and convert it into design procedures that would be of value.
-We moved on to an experiential process exploring our "wants" and "needs".
-In this process everyone was asked to take 15 minutes with a sheet of paper and write down everything they "wanted" in life.
-The lists were meticulous and lengthy, often filling pages with the objects of their desires.
-Many were tangible rather than intangible, as though they somehow seemed to carry or be the measure of their aspirations in the physical world.
-They were, therefore, those things they worked their whole lives for, and very often were the typical outer signs of success.
-Next, I asked them to write on the other side of the paper everything they "needed" in life, only those things essential to their well being.
-These lists typically were very short, precise and in many cases intangible.
-Rather than the typically physical objects of the wants, these were often qualities such as "safety", "love", "a health family", "long life", and other such values.
+Our next task was to process the imagery and convert it into design procedures, which would be of value beyond the experiences.
+I moved the group on to an experiential Psychosynthesis process of exploring our "wants" and "needs."
+At first, everyone was asked to take twenty minutes with a sheet of paper and write down everything they "wanted" in life.
+The lists were meticulous and lengthy, often filling pages with the many objects of their desires.
+I say that because most were tangible rather than intangible, as though objects or possessions somehow seemed to carry or be the measure of their aspirations in a material world.
+They were, therefore, those things they worked their whole lives for, were what motivated them to be successful in the world, and very often were the typical outer signs of success.
+Next, I asked them to write on the other side of the paper everything they really "needed" in life, and only those things that they deemed essential to their well being.
+These lists typically were very short, precise, and in many cases intangible.
+Rather than the typically physical objects of the wants, these were often qualities such as "safety", "love", "a healthy family", "long life", and other such values.

-The primary focus of the work was then to see the difference between wants and needs.
-As is often the case, the discrepancy was large and meaningful.
-The implication was that we spend a majority of our working lives attempting to achieve "wants" which have little or no relationship to our actual "needs."
-The group members shared that they were quite shocked by this recognition.
-The most prevalent response was that this represented one of the most profound distortions of life.
-The effort and focus wasted obtaining unnecessary objects or wealth could be more appropriately applied to our families, our occupations, our design work, our lives or us.
-Once acknowledged, this fact led to a recognition that a more considered use of these needs would influence both our own life and also our attitude to ecology, design and the very foundations of life.
-What the exercise shows is that what we think we want is very different from what we really need.
-It is this distortion of priorities and its attendant inflation which fuels our consumer society and which has led us directly into, and has kept us firmly within, our toxic "material world".
+The primary focus of the next stage of our work was to see the discrepancy between our wants and needs.
+As is often the case, the discrepancy was large and meaningful, as though there was an abyss between the two.
+The implication was that we spend a majority of our lives attempting to achieve "wants," which have little or no relationship to our actual "needs."
+Virtually all group members shared that they were shocked by this recognition.
+The most prevalent response was that this represented one of the most profound distortions of life, and that they perpetuated these contradictory values in their life and design work.
+The effort and focus wasted in the process of aspiring to obtain unnecessary objects or wealth could be more appropriately applied to our families, our occupations, our design work, our lives, or our own self development.
+Once acknowledged, this fact led to a recognition that a more considered use of these needs would influence both our own life and also our attitude to ecology, design, and the very foundations of our life.
+What the exercise showed in a powerful way is that what we think we want is very different from what we need.
+It is this distortion of priorities and its attendant inflation that fuels our consumer society and which has led us directly into, and has kept us firmly within, our toxic "material world".

 The Wall of Desire

-It became essential to differentiate or prioritize our desires.
-I had a sudden insight that we followed up.
-We took A2 sheets of work paper and put them along a 15m wall in the workshop room.
-With changing secretaries, and we listed all the desires we could think of.
-By the time we finished, there were hundreds of desires, from the petty to the profound, from the extravagant to the necessary, from the real to the ideal.
-We called this "The Wall of Desire".
+I realized that it became essential to differentiate or prioritize our desires.
+I had a sudden insight, which we followed up.
+We took large A2 sheets of work paper and put them along a 15m (34') wall in the workshop room.
+With changing "secretaries," we listed in large letters all the desires everyone listed, and any others that we could think of, as well as the few needs.
+By the time we finished, there were hundreds of desires, from the petty to the profound, from the extravagant to the necessary, from the real to the ideal, from wealth and Ferraris to personal intimacy.
+We called this "The Wall of Desire."

-We wished to evaluate these desires in light of the previous work with wants and needs, so we voted to see which desires best reflected the groups priorities.
-We used our feelings from the guided imagery and the valuations of the "wants and needs" to make the choices.
-We each had five votes, which were cast by making marks opposite the desires each thought most important.
-We then correlated all the desires into categories based on which ones got the most votes.
-The desires that received, by far, the most votes were LOVE, WISDOM and BEAUTY.
-This was quite astonishing for me, as I recognized immediately that these qualities are associated in many religious and magical systems as values that carry the deepest and most powerful meaning.
-We had discovered through going inside that all of us carried essential qualities that did carry the meaning that we most felt we lacked in our lives.
+We wanted to evaluate these desires in light of the previous work with wants and needs, so we all voted to see which desires best reflected the group’s priorities as corresponding to our real needs.
+We used our feelings from the guided imagery and the valuations of the "wants and needs" to make our choices.
+We each had five votes, which were cast by making marks opposite the desires/needs we each thought most important for us.
+We then correlated all the desires/wants into categories based on which ones got the most votes.
+The desires/wants that received, by far, the most votes were LOVE, WISDOM, and BEAUTY.
+This was quite astonishing for me and the group, as I recognized immediately that these qualities are associated in many religious and magical systems as values that carry the deepest and most powerful meaning.
+The other members of the group were also amazed by our collective choices.
+We had discovered, through going inside, that all of us carried essential qualities that did carry the meaning that most of us felt we lacked in our lives.

-The question raised is then, "How can I bring the inner meaning I find within ourselves into my work and life?"
+The question raised was then: "How can we bring the inner meaning we find within ourselves into our work and life?"
 Even at this stage of the workshop, I felt that the initial hypothesis and workshop guidance had been successful.
 This seemed mutual.
 Many admitted that even days ago they would never in their wildest dreams have associated themselves, and particularly their work, with such qualities.

 We split up into three groups, which further developed the three major categories of Love, Wisdom and Beauty.
-It was recognized by one of the groups that each quality was expressed in three ways: as products, services, and in immaterial ways.
-There is a hierarchy within each group, and we discovered that the most powerful and evocative expressions of the three major qualities were the most immaterial.
-Ideal love, wisdom or beauty is far more powerful and evocative than physical beauty or familial love.
-Indeed we recognized that we all ultimately wanted to have the ideal manifestations of these qualities even more than the images that symbolize them, the products which carry them or the services which express them.
-Services reflect individuals who either transmit or express those qualities in their lives and work.
-Products are a poor reflection of pure ideas that lay in the transcendent realm.
-We realized and agreed that in our society we are encouraged to attain these ideals by possessing the objects that carry them instead of expressing them in our lives.
-This has given rise to consumerism, the epitome of Western culture, and to the ecological crisis engulfing our planet.
+One of the groups recognized that each quality was expressed in three ways: as products, services, and in immaterial ways.
+There was a hierarchy within each group, and we discovered that the most powerful and evocative expressions of the three major qualities were the most immaterial.
+Ideal love, wisdom or beauty were far more powerful and evocative than physical beauty or the family home.
+Indeed we recognized that we all ultimately wanted to have the ideal manifestations of these qualities even more than the images that symbolize them, the products which carry them, or the services which express them.
+Services reflected individuals who transmitted or expressed those qualities to others in their lives and work.
+Products were a poor reflection of pure ideas that lay in the transcendent realm, and were often substitutes for the feelings.
+We realized and agreed that in our society we are encouraged to attain these ideals by possessing the objects that characterize them instead of expressing the qualities in our lives.
+Thus, instead of giving our time and love to a partner, we give them a diamond.
+Instead of taking the time to transmit wisdom to our children, we give them computers.
+This has given rise to consumerism, the epitome of Western culture, and has fanned the flames of the ecological crisis currently engulfing our planet.
 We accepted as a group that we needed to begin expressing these essential qualities in our work and even more importantly, in our selves.
 That is the most effective communication.

 The Final Presentation

-A few notes about the week of work.
+A few notes about our week of work.
 Most groups lost members: ours gained members every day.
-We started each day with a group meditation and that in itself attracted people from the other groups, who would then go to their groups.
-Also the group wanted to stay with me after we ended each evening.
+We started each day with a group meditation and that in itself attracted people from the other groups, who would then go on to their proscribed groups.
+But the word spread, and many people joined us in our process.
+Also the group wanted to stay with me after we ended each day, long into the evening.
 The sense of community we had forged was very powerful and no one involved wanted it to end.

-I did not attempt to influence the final presentation with any of the underlying ideas mentioned here: they did it on their own.
+I did not attempt to influence the final presentation with any of the underlying ideas mentioned here: the members of the group did it on their own as we watched and supported them.
 The participants as a group created a collective expression of Designing Desires.
-Afterwards many of the 800 people who attended commented that they found our presentation extremely powerful and challenging, and we were voted the most inspiring group at the conference by a panel of judges.
+Afterwards many of the 1000 people who attended the final presentations on Saturday night in a huge auditorium commented that they found our presentation extremely powerful and challenging, and we were voted the most inspiring group at the conference by the panel of judges.
 Our group agreed that it was essential for us to further explore our inner reality and at least give it equal importance in the future of our creative and/or business lives.

 The participants agreed that the workshop had brought the entire group into commonality and unison on the deeper feelings that pervaded their creative work in the world.
-Although initially feeling their differentness, they left understanding the common bonds that joined them.
+Although initially feeling their differentness and individuality, and even their egotism as designers, they left understanding the common bonds that joined us together, forward into our futures.

 Some phrases were created by the group for the final presentation.
-They were shouted from various parts of the conference hall in each of the twenty languages used by our team:
+They were shouted from various parts of the conference hall in each of the nine languages spoken by our team:

 "Give love instead of a gift."